Back

 }

-So let's take a look at the definition of the QueryType and the resolver:
+Here’s the definition of the QueryType and the resolver:

 import { gql } from "apollo-server"